 Support to facilitate and assist parties in reaching amicable agreements.

-Assessing technical needs or bottlenecks that might arise and provide consultancy on how to operate (competences check).
+Assessing technical needs or bottlenecks that might arise and providing consultancy on how to operate (competencies check).

 Supporting and advising on strategies for post-project strategies (single/joint exploitation, market segmentation, licensing)